2018 STEM Education Innovation Challenge Grant Competition for K-12 Educators Frequently Asked Questions (FAQs)

 - Read the application thoroughly and familiarize yourself with the review criteria and questions and the other information requested.

 - Submit the signed cover page, project description, and budget to email@example.com on or before the October 15, 2018 due date.
 Completed applications must be submitted before midnight on the due date.
 You are allowed and encouraged to submit your application early.

 - We will notifyyou by email as soon as we have received your application, and we will let you know whether or not you’ve been selected into the competition around the first week of October.

-- If you are accepted, you will be required to attend at least one, one-on-one coaching session and a possible 3-hour workshop, and the 2016 Maine STEM Summit.
+- If you are accepted, you will be required to attend at least one, one-on-one coaching session, and the 2018 Maine STEM Summit.

 What kind of training do the finalists receive?

 There are three aspects to the training program:

 - Presentation Workshop (possibility): Finalists will participate in a workshop to learn about the key elements of an effective presentation.

 - Coaching Sessions: Finalists practice their pitch in front of a group of volunteer coaches who will provide immediate feedback on their presentation.

 - Mentoring & Presentation Development: Finalists will also be assigned to work with two volunteer coaches who will assist them in distilling the feedback and refining their pitch into a crisp eight-minute presentation.